rixtrayker/golang-interview/concurrency.md

 | Closed | Signals completion | Broadcast patterns |

 * **Key Characteristics:**
-    * Typed: `chan T` for type `T`
+    * Channels are first-class citizens in Go
-    * Can be buffered or unbuffered
+    * They can be buffered or unbuffered
-    * Send and receive operations block until the other side is ready
+    * They support directional operations (send-only, receive-only)
-    * Can be closed to signal completion
+    * They can be closed to signal completion
+    * They provide built-in synchronization

 ### 3. What is the difference between buffered and unbuffered channels?